-Figure 126: Serial Gateway - Sample Topology
+Figure 124: Serial Gateway - sample topology

 The router's serial gateway function lets you establish serial connectivity across the Internet or with another network.
-Serial devices (meters, PLC, etc.) can then upload and download data, see Figure 126.
+Serial devices (meters, PLC, etc.) can then upload and download data.
+(See Fig. 124.)
 Configuration is done in the Configuration section, Mobile WAN, with the Expansion Port 1 item for RS232, or Expansion Port 2 for RS485.
 In this example, the RS232 interface of the router is used.

-Mobile WAN Configuration: Mobile WAN configuration is the same as in the previous examples.
+Mobile WAN configuration Mobile WAN configuration is the same as in the previous examples.
 Just insert the SIM card into the SIM1 slot at the back of the router and attach the antenna to the ANT connector at the front.
 No extra configuration is needed (depending on the SIM card used).
 For more details see Chapter 3.4.1.